Search Articles

 Find Attorneys

-While everyone should have a durable power of attorney that appoints someone to act for them if they become incapacitated, in some circumstances it is not enough.
-In these cases, a revocable trust can help.
+Everyone should have a durable power of attorney in place that appoints someone to act for them if they become unable to do so.
+However, in some circumstances, this legal document may not be enough.
+In these cases, setting up a revocable trust can help.

 Local Elder Law Attorneys in Your City